+Reissued Ticket

-- (C) Reissued Ticket - (1) Unless a ticket is reissued by the Carrier or its authorized agent upon payment in full of applicable charges, or an authorized representative of the Carrier waives applicable restrictions in writing and/or same comments are applied to the reservation, a ticket is invalid: - (a) If used for travel to a destination other than that specified on the ticket; - (b) If the passenger fails to comply with applicable stay over requirements; - (c) If the passenger does not meet the purpose or status requirement associated with the fare category on the ticket; - (d) If the Carrier determines that the ticket has been purchased or used in a manner designed to circumvent applicable fare rules.
+- a) Unless a ticket is reissued by the Carrier or its authorized agent upon payment in full of applicable charges, or an authorized representative of the Carrier waives applicable restrictions in writing and/or same comments are applied to the reservation, a ticket is invalid: - 1.
+If used for travel to a destination other than that specified on the ticket: - 2.
+If the passenger fails to comply with applicable stay over requirements; - 3.
+If the passenger does not meet the purpose or status requirement associated with the fare category on the ticket; - 4.
+If the Carrier determines that the ticket has been purchased or used in a manner designed to circumvent applicable fare rules.

+4) Prohibited Practices

-- (D) Prohibited Practices - (1) The Carrier specifically prohibits the practices commonly known as: - Back to Back Ticketing: meaning the combination of two or more round trip tickets end to end for the purpose of circumventing minimum stay requirements; - (b) Throwaway Ticketing: meaning the usage of a round trip excursion fare for one way travel; - (c) Hidden City / Point Beyond Ticketing: meaning the purchase of a fare from point before the passenger(s) actual origin or to a point beyond the passenger(s) actual destination.
-Accordingly, passenger(s) shall not purchase one or more tickets or use flight coupons in one or more tickets in order to obtain a lower fare than would be otherwise applicable. - (d) Duplicate Ticketing: meaning two identical tickets for the same customer; reserving multiple itineraries for any number of customers with the same customer name, whether identical itineraries or not; creating a reservation where two or more flights are booked for the same customer when it is evident they will only be able to use one. - (E) Invalidated Ticket - (1) Where a ticket is invalidated as the result of the passenger's or passengers' non-compliance with any term or condition of sale, or where one or more tickets have been issued in furtherance of a prohibited practice, the Carrier has the right in its sole discretion to: - (a) Cancel any remaining portion of the passenger's or passengers' itinerary; - (b) Confiscate unused flight coupons; - (c) Refuse to board the passenger(s) or check passenger's/passengers' baggage; or - (d) Assess the passenger(s) for the reasonable remaining value of the ticket, which shall be no less than the difference between the fare actually paid and the lowest fare applicable to the passenger's actual itinerary. - (F) Period of Validity - (1) Except for as provided below or outlined in the applicable published fare rules, a ticket will be valid for transportation for one year from the date on which transportation commences at the point of origin that is designated on the original ticket or if no portion of the ticket is used, from the date of issuance of the original ticket. - (G) Extension of Validity - (1) If a passenger is prevented from using the ticket or a portion of the ticket during the period of validity due to lack of space or flight cancellation, the ticket validity will be extended until space can be provided on schedule comparable to the schedule that the passenger had requested.
+- a) The Carrier specifically prohibits the practices commonly known as: - Back to Back Ticketing: meaning the combination of two or more round trip tickets end to end for the purpose of circumventing minimum stay requirements; - 2.
+Throwaway Ticketing: meaning the usage of a round trip excursion fare for one way travel; - 3.
+Hidden City / Point Beyond Ticketing: meaning the purchase of a fare from point before the passenger(s) actual origin or to a point beyond the passenger(s) actual destination.
+Accordingly, passenger(s) shall not purchase one or more tickets or use flight coupons in one or more tickets in order to obtain a lower fare than would be otherwise applicable. - 4.
+Duplicate Ticketing: meaning two identical tickets for the same customer; reserving multiple itineraries for any number of customers with the same customer name, whether identical itineraries or not; creating a reservation where two or more flights are booked for the same customer when it is evident they will only be able to use one.

+5) Invalidated Ticket

+- a) Where a ticket is invalidated as the result of the passenger's or passengers' non-compliance with any term or condition of sale, or where one or more tickets have been issued in furtherance of a prohibited practice, the Carrier has the right in its sole discretion to: - Cancel any remaining portion of the passenger's or passengers' itinerary; - Confiscate unused flight coupons; - 3.
+Refuse to board the passenger(s) or check passenger's/passengers' baggage; or - 4.
+Assess the passenger(s) for the reasonable remaining value of the ticket, which shall be no less than the difference between the fare actually paid and the lowest fare applicable to the passenger's actual itinerary.